 Traditional bride and groom cake toppers are so 1980s.
 Top off your cake with an accent that complements the vibe and theme of your wedding.
-While this rustic-chic light bulb topper is the perfect touch for an industrial style wedding, a flamingo topper could be a nod to beach nuptials.
+While this rustic-chic light bulb topper is the perfect touch for an industrial-style wedding, a flamingo topper could be a nod to beach nuptials.

 Play Up Your Tablescape

-Instead of using actual plates for plate chargers, opt for something more befitting to your tablescape; think palm leaves for a tropical setting or antique tiles like the one shown above for a romantic Italian villa-inspired look.
+Instead of using actual plates for plate chargers, opt for something more befitting your tablescape; think palm leaves for a tropical setting or antique tiles like the one shown above for a romantic Italian villa-inspired look.

 Make Fruit the Favor

-For some favors that guests will actually use, set up a “farm stand” of fresh fruit and small baskets (or mini crates) that they can fill on their way out the door.
+For favors that guests will actually use, set up a “farm stand” of fresh fruit and small baskets (or mini crates) that they can fill on their way out the door.
 Another fun idea is to adorn apples or pears with personalized stickers that contain your names or a pun along the lines of "we make a pear-fect couple."

-There’s no denying the charm of a wooden sign or elegance of a mirrored sign, but everyone uses them.
+There’s no denying the charm of a wooden sign or the elegance of a mirrored sign, but everyone uses them.
 Opt for something creative that reflects your theme, like a fun neon sign with a sweet love-centric slogan.
 For the reception, consider incorporating a neon sign with your wedding hashtag as a photo booth backdrop.

-Go for Local Delights
+Serve Local Delights

 If your wedding will take place far from where you grew up, offer tasting stations with cuisine from that locale.
-A few ideas: clam chowder and lobster rolls for New England, chili and tacos for Texas, or oysters for New Orleans.
+A few ideas: clam chowder and lobster rolls for New England; chili and tacos for Texas; or oysters for New Orleans.